 Change #5: Electromagnetic safety compliance

-Resolution 737 explicitly establishes that all short-range devices must comply with the provisions of article 3° of Exempt Resolution No. 3,103 of 2012 (or regulations that replace it), related to safety requirements applicable to installations and equipment that generate electromagnetic waves.
+Resolution 737 explicitly establishes that all short-range devices must comply with the provisions of article 3° of Exempt Resolution No. 3,103 of 2012, related to safety requirements applicable to installations and equipment that generate electromagnetic waves.

 4. What equipment is affected?